 Ikaria’s Settlements and Architecture

 The distribution of settlements, in Ikaria, does not follow the usual patterns of concentration found in most parts of Greece.
 This deviation, of the scattered construction and the loose residential fabric, is connected both to the island’s geomorphology and history.

 Ikaria has been continuously inhabited since the Neolithic period until today, as historians claim.
 From very early on, the need for protection and survival led its inhabitants into hiding, in contrast to the defense tactic of gathering and fortification found on most islands.
-The choice made by the Ikarians, due to the special natural characteristics of the island (no natural harbors for easy and safe mooring of ships, and strong mountainous environment with places not visible from the sea), led to Ikaria’s particular way of building, that of dispersion, which characterizes its settlements to this day.
+The choice made by the Ikarians, due to the special natural characteristics of the island (no natural harbors for easy and safe mooring of ships, and a strong mountainous environment with places not visible from the sea), led to Ikaria’s particular way of building, that of dispersion, which characterizes its settlements to this day.

 The Ikarian perception of the residential environment is reflected in the local folk saying: “a small house just to fit in with a big farm that reaches as far as your eyes can see”, i.e. a small house, just for protection and land as big as the eye can see, for survival.
 In each estate, centrally, is the residence with its courtyards and outbuildings.
-Around them is the vegetable garden, the land for the fruit trees and the fields.
-Due to the steep slopes, the land is formed in small terraces for cultivation.
+Around them are the vegetable garden, the land for the fruit trees, and the fields.
+Due to the steep slopes, the land is formed into small terraces for cultivation.
 In this way, the self-sufficiency of each family in food is ensured, in the context of a closed economy.

 Ikaria’s House Architecture

 Of great interest is the architecture of the Ikarian houses, which has been influenced by three main factors: the available materials, the occupations of the inhabitants and the climate.
 The dominant parameter, however, with the most basic influence on the morphology of the houses was the need for protection from external dangers (especially pirate raids).